Gravel Size Chart and Different Types explained with pictures

 6. Pay Gravel

-This type of gravel comes with a high amount of precious metals like gold.
+This gravel type comes with a lot of precious metals like gold.
 Miners can extract the gold using a method called gold panning.

 7. Pea Gravel